edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6.md

 #### -2-

-Add more points on the curves as shown in the pictures below
+Add more points on the curves as shown in the pictures below (and make them red and size 5.0 as well)
-* Arc curve, very close to the corner of the two curve
+* Arc curve, very close to the corner of the two curve.
+Set u to 1.0, so it is in the corner istelf
-* Arc curve, very close tot he far left end
+* Arc curve, very close tot he far left end.
+Set u to 0.0 so it is on the far edge

 ![06](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6%2006.png?raw=true)